cazcarz223/AppDev-Final-Project/README.md

 The API specs are also at https://docs.google.com/document/d/1ZjasLMu237YTIlTiKBaqpKnpbVa3oFNMi7nMKYAsn9M/edit?usp=sharing

 **Frontend:**
+Core app functionalities for Eventer completed, wirh MVVM design pattern implemented and 3 fully funcitonal screens.
+See section below with regards to integratoin.

 **Anything else you want your grader to know:**
-  We had limited time due to late group merging and also one of the two frontend members dropping out.
-We received an extension until 12/9 and a drop for the midpoint submission.
+  We had limited time due to late group merging and also one of the two frontend members dropping out (both of which was not known until after Thanksgiving Break).
+We received an extension and a drop for the midpoint submission.
+Challenges arose during the integration of the frontend with the backend.
+Despite our efforts to resolve these issues, including consulting with TAs, the problem could not be resolved within the limited time available,